hyperledger/indy-node/docs/transactions.md

 - `schemaRef` (string):

-    UUID of a Schema transaction the claim definition is created for.
+    ID of a Schema transaction the claim definition is created for.

 - `signatureType` (string):

     Type of the claim definition (that is claim signature). `CL` (Camenisch-Lysyanskaya) is the only supported type now.

+- `tag` (string):

+    A unique descriptive tag of the given CRED_DEF for the given Issuer and Schema.
+An Issuer may have multiple CRED_DEFs for the same Schema created with different tags.

 **Example**:
 ```